 - A built-in heater, which will come in handy during long and freezing winters.
 However, that particular feature does require you to have a power outlet somewhere around your toilet, which is something you ought to consider before buying a self-heating seat.

-List of the Best Soft-Close Toilet Seats
+Best Soft-Close Toilet Seats on the Market (2021)

 The products I’ve found are mostly regular soft-close toilet seats with only a few color options.
 However, after I go through the most basic seats, I’ll also recommend a few products with some of those extra features I’ve just mentioned.
 So let’s begin!